koi312500/Koi_Bot_Discord/README.md

 This project was created out of a personal need.

 -   LaptopManagement.py is written assuming that the code runs with the laptop as the server, optimized for specific computers.
--   Tools.py, Utils/login_utils.py are written assuming that the user attends a specific school in Korea, Daejeon Science High School.
--   Tools.py, Utils/login_utils.py would be deleted because of study application system's change.

 If it does not apply, you can remove it.

--   Python module `pytz`, `python-dateutil`, `selenium`, `pyautogui` are only used at Tools.py and login_utils.py.

 This respository was created by referring to the following respository.